torchbox/torchbox.com/README.md

 The documentation will be available at: <http://localhost:8001/>

-It is also available via github pages at https://torchbox.github.io/torchbox.com/
+It is also available via GitHub pages at https://torchbox.github.io/torchbox.com/

 ## Setting up a local build